-World Heritage Catalysis is registered in Norway as a social enterprise (with the intention to go B-corp).
-Facilitating an emerging commons-oriented community of practice in support of Word Heritage, efforts are made to develop it into a hybrid organisation including WHETS as a transnational platform cooperative (potentially Decentralised Autonomous Organisation (DAO)) owned by WHETS accountholders.
+World Heritage Catalysis AS is currently registered in Norway as a social enterprise.
+Facilitating an emerging commons-oriented community of practice in support of Word Heritage, the vision is for it to develop it into a hybrid organisation potentially including WHAO (World Heritage (Decentralised) Autonomous Organisation (DAO)) of WHETS accountholders and Catalysts.
 The illustration is adapted from Plantagons Companization model, and is a starting point to explore and develop an appropriate generative organisation supporting community members.

 Copyrights & fairs

 World Heritage Catalysis seek to apply Commons Based Reciprocity Licenses (CBRLs or “CopyFair” licenses) specifically designed to find a middle ground between the full-sharing Copyleft licenses (General Public licenses), Non-Commercial licenses, such as those offered by Creative Commons, and the copyright regime which privatises knowledge. (https://commonstransition.org/commons-based-reciprocity-licenses/)

 Commitments & pledges

 World Heritage Catalysis is an independent initiative and organisation with a mission to support implementation of the UNESCO World Heritage Convention (1972).
 Through its partnership with Zegeba it specifically supports UNESCO World Heritage Sustainable Tourism Programme in rollout of the World Heritage Visitor Management Assessment & Strategy Tool (VMAST).
 It is also provide VMAST users, and specifically site management authorities, relevant support and relevant resources.

 As institutional member of Catalyst 2030, World Heritage Catalysis join forces with communities, governments, businesses and others changing systems at all levels through collective action and bold, new strategies.